-Pursuant to the sales agreement the Trust may offer and sell from time to time up to U.S.\$250,000,000 of trust units through the Agents in connection with this offering.
-The Trust has not made any sales of trust units pursuant to the prospectus supplement dated April 6, 2023.
+Pursuant to the sales agreement the Trust may offer and sell from time to time up to U.S.\$1,000,000,000 of trust units through the Agents in connection with this offering.
+The Trust has previously sold an aggregate of 44,134,560 trust units for aggregate gross proceeds of U.S.\$998,022,548.93 pursuant to the sales agreement and the prospectus supplement dated September 9, 2024, as amended and restated on December 6, 2024.
+Under this prospectus supplement, and in accordance with the terms of the sales agreement, the Trust may offer and sell up to U.S.\$1,000,000,000 of trust units from and after the date hereof.

 Sales of the trust units pursuant to the sales agreement will be made in transactions that are deemed to be "at-the-market distributions" as defined in NI 44-102, consisting of sales made directly on the TSX and the NYSE Arca or any other "marketplace" (as such term is defined in NI 21-101) in Canada and the United States.
 Subject to the terms and conditions of the sales agreement and upon instructions from the Trust, the Agents will sell the trust units directly on the TSX and the NYSE Arca or any other "marketplace" (as such term is defined in NI 21-101) in Canada and the United States.
-Subject to the terms and conditions of the sales agreement and upon instructions from the Trust, the Agents will sell the trust units directly on the TSX and the NYSE Arca or any other "marketplace" (as such term is defined in NI 21-101) in Canada and the United States.
 The Trust will instruct the Agents as to the number of trust units to be sold by them.
 The Trust or the Agents may suspend the offering of trust units upon proper notice and subject to other conditions.